Alan Rickman

 Alan Rickman in his school years

 The family adhered to strict parenting principles.
-According to Alan, "Children should be seen, but not heard."
+As Alan recalled, "Children should be seen, but not heard."
 None of his immediate family members particularly encouraged his interest in theater.
-Alan later claimed that his talent was "purely accidental."
-However, he always emphasized that his parents were wonderful people who provided him with full care and support.
+Alan would later describe his talent as "purely accidental."
+Still, he always emphasized that his parents were wonderful people who gave him nothing but love and support.

 Alan's father died of cancer in 1954 when Alan was just eight years old.
 The other children were nine, seven, and five.
-The death of the family's sole breadwinner was a huge shock for everyone.
+Losing the family's sole breadwinner devastated everyone.

 Young Alan Rickman